How VR Teleconferencing Creates Better Products

 Finally, in a typical discussion, a lot of information is non-verbal communication which can be transcribed in virtual reality.
 Voice tone, hesitations, head and hand movements greatly improve the understanding of the participants emotions and intents.

 A Collaborative Virtual Workspace For Remote Meetings and VR Teleconferencing

 VR Abolishes Distances: Work With Anyone Anywhere In the World

 VR gives you magical powers by creating a new reality around you.
 By using an Oculus Rift, an HTC Vive or any Windows Mixed Reality headset, you can easily connect with your partners and clients.
 You can collaborate with them in a virtual workplace as if they were in the same physical space.
 Think of it as an evolved alternative to classic videoconference and teleconference systems.
 You can now meet with them and discuss around the scale 1 virtual prototype more frequently.
 This means more fluid communication, less travel, less stress and more efficient meetings.

 The ability to meet in a VR teleconferencing software results in less late design changes.
 You can then create a product that better matches the clients needs in real life constraints respecting budget and deadlines.

 The industry has been using VR and virtual prototypes for more than twenty years with a proven ROI.
-Those technologies are at the heart of the Industry 4.0.
+Those technologies are at the heart of the Industry 4.0 to create Smart Factories.
 Your competitors are probably already using those digital twins right now, giving them an incredible boost in productivity and quality.

 Creative Valley 11 rue Carnot, 94270 Le Kremlin-Bicêtre